RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-troubleshoot.rst

    Resolution: You must either be on the campus network or connected to the `UCI campus VPN <https://www.oit.uci.edu/help/vpn>`_

 #.
-Your UCINetID password is incorrect.
+Your UCInetID password is incorrect.

    Resolution: Make sure your password is correct.
    Please see :ref:`password reset <reset password>`.